Differences between Securities and commercial papers as per Kuwait legislations

 • shares

-• Bonds/ Sukuk and other instrument convertible into shares in the company’s capital
+• Bonds/ Sukuk and other instruments convertible into shares in the company’s capital

 • Units of funds